≡ Menu

 When you experience trauma, your brain tries to protect you

-Recent research has helped us understand far more about how the brain understands and holds information when there is a traumatic event.
-We know that when someone has a stressful response to the event they can experience PTSD or Acute Stress Disorder.
-As a result, that memory is stored in a separate neural network isolated from our regular memories.
+Recent research has helped us understand far more about how the brain holds information when there is a traumatic experience.
+That memory is stored in a separate neural network isolated from our regular memories.
 When triggered, you may experience flashbacks that can make the event feel real again, losing connection with your present reality and safety.

 What if I avoid triggers that bring back the trauma?